-A learning disability affects the way a person learns new things throughout their lifetime.
-Find out how a learning disability can affect someone and where you can find support.
+A learning disability affects the way a person learns new things throughout their life.

-A learning disability happens when a person's brain development is affected, either before they're born, during their birth or in early childhood.
+We do not always know why a person has a learning disability.
+Sometimes it is because a person's brain development is affected, either before they are born, during their birth or in early childhood.

 This can be caused by things such as: